escape-net/escape-net.github.io/docs/documents/documents.md

 nav_order: 6
 ---

+#### <a name="qtl"></a>[ESCAPE-NET DATA DICTIONARY - SCA CASE COHORTS](/texts/ESCN SCA DATA DICTIONARY 130220.pdf)

+This document describes the data naming, -description, -type, and coding for the joint ESCAPE-NET data format.
+Please refer to this document when harmonizing local SCA cohort data.
+---

+#### <a name="qtl"></a>[ESCAPE-NET DATA DICTIONARY - LONGITUDINAL COHORTS](/texts/ESCN LONGITUDINAL DATA DICTIONARY_200220.pdf)

+This document describes the data naming, -description, -type, and coding for the joint ESCAPE-NET data format.
+Please refer to this document when harmonizing local longitudinal cohort data.

+---

 #### <a name="qtl"></a>[Standard Operating Procedure (SOP) – BC|GENOME](/texts/EscapeNet_SOP.pdf)

 Please refer to this standard operating procedure on user and data management in BC\|GENOME (ESCAPE-NET database).
 Among others, it describes (3.2) how you can apply for a user account, (3.3) how to access the consortium server at Computerome and the BC\|GENOME dataset navigator as well as (4.2) how to request for the export of result files from the secure environment.